image_pdfimage_print

 Development Orientation

-Giving full play to its strengths and based on its development position as “One Centre, One Platform, One Base”, Macao will step up its effort to nurture the big health industry that takes research, development and manufacturing of traditional Chinese medicine (TCM) as its core, modern finance, high and new technology, MICE commerce, cultural and sports industries, with the research, and development and manufacture of traditional Chinese medicine as an entry point, in order to foster more economic boosters, construct a moderately diversified and sustainable industrial structure.
+Giving full play to its strengths and based on its development position as “One Centre, One Platform, One Base”, Macao will step up its effort to nurture the big health industry that takes research, development and manufacturing of traditional Chinese medicine (TCM) as its core, modern financial services, high technology, exhibitions and conventions, commerce and trade, and culture and sports industries, in order to foster more economic boosters, construct an adequately diversified and sustainable industrial structure.

 4. Improving public governance